 How to Clear Samples

-So how does you go about clearing a sample?
+So how do you go about clearing a sample?
 Should you bother?
 What do you do if you get caught?
 What are the alternatives?
 What’s legal and what isn’t?
 Are sample packs okay?

 To clear a sample, you would normally need to be granted permission from two camps, as to use a sample illegally you would be infringing two different copyrights; the recording (often referred to as ‘master’) and the song, or publishing.
 The recording is owned by the record label, the song by a publishing company.

-How these are accounted for is probably different for each examples, but ordinarily you would pay for a license of the master recording (a one-off payment).
+How these are accounted for is probably different for each example, but ordinarily, you would pay for a license of the master recording (a one-off payment).
 This would depend on how long the sample is and how much it’s been processed/cut-up and how integral it is to your composition.

 Then, assuming that some of the original song’s composition is intact, a percentage of the publishing would be paid to the original songwriter(s).
 Similarly, this depends on what of the chords/melody/lyrics have survived.
 This sort of deal could be brokered by lawyers and musicologists or just by the publishing arm and songwriters, depending on the size of the case in hand.